freenas/freenas-docs/userguide/quick.rst

       http://192.168.1.108

-Once the system has an IP address, enter that address into a graphical web browser from a computer capable of accessing the network containing the %brand% system.
-The password for the root user is requested as shown in
+After the system has an IP address, enter that address into a graphical web browser from a computer connected to the same network as the %brand% system.

+.. _Logging_In:

+Logging In
+^^^^^^^^^^

-:numref:`Figure %s <quick_enter_root_pass_fig>`.
+The password for the root user is requested as shown in :numref:`Figure %s <quick_enter_root_pass_fig>`.